 ✓ Includes a stop for swimming or for visiting Vernazza

-Getting to Cinque Terre is fairly easy, with several options for transportation available: train, car and ferry.
+Getting to Cinque Terre is fairly easy, with several options for transportation available: train, car, ferry, and tour.

 The closest airports are the ones located in Genoa and Pisa, although many people choose to visit Cinque Terre from Florence as well.

-The train (called the Cinque Terre Express) is by far the most popular, fast and convenient way to visit the five villages of Cinque Terre and the option which I personally recommend.
+The train is by far the most popular, fast, and convenient way to visit the five villages of Cinque Terre and the option and I cannot recommend it enough.